djgroen/FabFlee/doc/FabFlee.md

     ```
     As a reminder: we use `plot_output` to visualize outputs of a single run, and `plot_uq_output` to collate and visualize results from an ensemble.

-    As output you will get a range of files in the `out` subfolder of your results directory.
+    As output, you will get a range of files in the `out` subfolder of your results directory.
 For example, the image `Niamey-4_V2.png`, which visualizes migrant arrivals in Niamey with 95% confidence intervals based on the move speed, might look like this:

     ![Arrivals with confidence interval based on movespeed](https://raw.githubusercontent.com/djgroen/FabFlee/master/doc/Niamey-4_V2.png)